Trupti1594/Data-structures/bitwise_op_README.md

 }
 ```

-# clear bits from left to right position using bitwise operatpors(left and right position inclusive) #
+# set bits from left to right position using bitwise operatpors(left and right position inclusive) #

 ```
 //set bits between left and right position using bitwise operator